 4Thinking fees are the same for any type of business

 Different types of businesses will pay different payment processing fees, based on business classification.
 Goodman says some business types you wouldn’t imagine are considered high risk – IT service providers included.
 Goodman says to check merchant category codes (MCC), clearly explain fees to your customer, and avoid any surprises.

 “There are a lot of different payments companies out there that can make things sound good,” he comments.
 “But you’re dealing with other people’s money, so there’s not a whole lot of forgiveness,” says Goodman.

 Goodman adds that payment companies have a lot of interest in working with MSPs because of the new business relationships they can introduce them to.
 But remember, the partnership has to be beneficial to your business as well.
 He says not to be afraid to ask questions and make sure you understand exactly what your income will be.
 “If you don’t understand the underlying cost structure, it would be service provider beware at that point,” says Goodman.
 “They may tell you they’ll give you 60 percent, but 60 percent of what?
 You may find 25 percent of something clean could be more profitable.
 Truly understand costs so you know you are getting a fair shake.”

 6Ignoring the commoditized payment market

-Another mistakes MSPs can make it not recognizing that to sell payment processing services successfully, you need to bundle them with other products and services that provide unique value to your customers.
+Another mistake MSPs can make is not recognizing that to sell payment processing services successfully, you need to bundle them with other products and services that provide unique value to your customers.
 “There are hundreds of places a merchant can get payment processing.
 Couple it with value by taking the role of trusted advisor and showing your customers how to make their businesses run more efficiently,” Goodman suggests.